LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 6th Sunday in Ordinary Time - Reach out and Touch

-Despite our faith and trust in God, we continue to link goodness and holiness with health; fault and sin with sickness.
-They certainly did that in Jesus' time.
+Why is it that despite our faith and trust in God, we continue to link goodness and holiness with health and associate fault and sin with sickness?
+People certainly did that in Jesus' time.
 If you were sick, you must have sinned and you were receiving just punishment.
-Sickness was associated with sin and therefore linked to religious attitudes.
-There was an extra burden placed on someone with leprosy - or what was believed to be leprosy.
-Not only did lepers have to suffer the torments of the disease; but they had to live outside the community; even religious gatherings were prohibited to them.
+The worse off you were the more sinful you must be.
+In fact, not only would you experience expulsion from human society, but you would feel as an outcast before God.
+So there was an extra burden placed on someone with leprosy - or what was believed to be leprosy.
+Not only did lepers have to suffer the torments of this terrible disease but they were also set aside as outcasts and forced to live outside the family and community.
+In ancient times such expulsion was the equivalent to a death sentence.

 Maybe one reason Jesus responded to the leper in today's Gospel story is that he identified in some way with the man's condition.
 He too would be an outcast from his family and people.
 He would, in effect, be declared "unclean" and cast out of the city to be executed.
 When "examined" by the priests, he would be found unclean, not a true member of the community nor of the people's religion.

-It is clear that Jesus wanted to bridge the gap between himself and the leper; and there is a lesson to his disciples here.
+Jesus wanted to bridge the gap between himself and the leper.
+And there is a lesson for his disciples here.
 Whatever has been broken and torn apart in human life, Jesus reaches out to touch.

-He does that now through us, so we cannot be uninvolved in the broken world around us where many are kept at a distance because of their race, national origin, lack of education, poverty, physical condition, gender and sexual orientation.
-We can write a check to help others; but that can't be our only involvement with our broken world.
+He does that now through us.
+So we cannot be uninvolved in the broken world around us where many are kept at a distance because of their race, national origin, lack of education, poverty, physical condition, gender and sexual orientation.

-If our lives reflect what we believe, then they would be a clear proclamation of the good news.
-The gospel today reminds us that, through Jesus, we have all been made whole.
-The parts of our lives we and others would consider untouchable, have been touched by Jesus.
+The Gospel today reminds us that through Jesus, we have all been made whole.
+The parts of our lives we and others would consider untouchable have been touched by Jesus.
 His compassion for us prompts him to reach out to touch and heal us.
-What has happened to us, we pass on to others - not afraid to reach out and touch those in need of our compassion, understanding and forgiveness.
+What has happened to us, we pass on to others We must not be afraid to reach out and touch those in need of our compassion, understanding and forgiveness.